 It is always a defence where you believe that an essential element of an offence cannot be proved by the prosecution some specific defences to this type of offence include:

 In most matters involving a personal violence offence, self-defence is an available defence.
 Self-defence is a complete defence, meaning if you make it out you will be found not guilty.
 Self-defence is set out in section 418 of the Crimes Act 1900 (NSW),

 When a person charged with a personal violence offence claims self-defence the Court has to ask itself two questions:

 - Did you have a reasonable fear of an imminent attack?

 - Was your response reasonable to the threat as you perceived it?

 The first question is a basic one.
 Did you as the defendant, reasonably fear or apprehend that you would be physically attacked?

 Where an assault is already taking place against you, this question will always be answered in the affirmative.
 The question also considers situations where an attack hasn’t taken place yet but you fear that one is imminent.
 In other words, a preemptive strike is capable of being an act of self-defence.

-The question is always asked from view of you as the defendant.
+The question is always asked from the view of you as the defendant.
 The question is if YOU believed that you were at risk of being physically attacked.
-This means all that needs to be shown to the court is that you, as the defendant, held this fear.
+This means all that needs to be shown to the Court is that you, as the defendant, held this fear.
 It is not viewed from the lens of an outside person assessing the situation.

 The second question is a touch more complex.